passkeydeveloper/passkeys.dev/content/en/docs/reference/terms/index.md

 <a href="https://www.w3.org/TR/webauthn-2/#discoverable-credential" target="_blank"><button type="button" class="btn btn-light">Spec Reference <i class="bi bi-box-arrow-up-right ms-2"></i></button></a>

+## First-Party Passkey Provider

+A [Passkey Provider](#passkey-provider) that is provided by the OS platform vendor and is often enabled by default.
+Examples include "Windows Hello" on Windows, "Apple iCloud Keychain" on macOS and iOS, and "Google Password Manager" on most Android devices.

 ## Login challenge

 A prompt served to the user that they need to satisfy.